 Warranty 1 Year Parts and Labor Limited Warranty with Toll Free Tech Support | Processor i5-7400, 4 cores at 3.0ghz | RAM 8GB DDR4 | Type Tower (Workstation) | Graphics Card Intel HD Graphics 630 (Integrated) | Hard Drive 2TB HDD | OS Win 10 Home |

-This is a super basic, but very solid tower that even allows for some upgrading.
+This is a super basic, but very solid student desktop that even allows for some upgrading.
 With an i5 processor, we have exited the realm of Micro PCs and entered the big leagues.
 8GB of ram is nothing to snooze at.
 Since we started with Chrome tabs, let’s stick with it: that’s at least 20 Chrome tabs.
 Boasting a two TB HDD is also nice, data storage won’t be an issue.
 That said, despite the jump in performance and capability over the above minis, it’s not exactly a workhorse.
 Playing modern games or editing 1080P isn’t going to be very fun.
 Still, for editing photos or playing relatively graphically simple games, it’ll be fine.

 - Praised as quiet and solid performer